 The Beatrice Public Library contains 140,041 volumes and has an average annual circulation of 112,890.
-The facility offers six study rooms, conference rooms, meeting room for seating more than 100, and a climate-controlled archival room.
+The facility provides six study rooms, conference rooms, meeting room seating more than 100, and a climate-controlled archival room.
 The library provides Internet access and many online databases, videotapes, audiotapes, CDs, DVDs, art prints, and sculptures.
-There are public-access computers, a microfilm reader-printer, and fax machine.
-The library houses the Nebraska State Genealogical Society collection.
-Activities and programs include: bimonthly preschool and toddler story time, summer reading programs, weekly summer programs for children and adults, monthly book discussions, gatherings of genealogists, and special exhibits in April and December.
+There are public-access computers, a microfilm reader-printer, and fax.
+The library houses the Nebraska State Geneaological Society collection.
+Activities and programs include: preschool and toddler story time twice a month, summer reading program, weekly summer programs for children and adults, monthly book discussions, gatherings of genealogists, and special exhibits in the months of April and December.